slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On communication

 <!--
-> *"Don’t talk unless you can improve the silence."  -- Jorge Luis Borges*
-> *"The best way to become boring is to say everything."  -- Voltaire*

-- If you can’t be kind, be quiet.
-The quieter you become.
-The more you can hear.
-- Normalize this by age 30: Talk slow; Be clear; Never mumble; Don’t interrupt.
++ naval@x -- The art of conversation is best practiced between three to four people.
 -->

 > *"Knowledge speaks, but wisdom listens."
 -- Jimi Hendrix*

 Speak less and listen more.

-> *"People don’t listen, they just wait for their turn to talk."
--- Chuck Palahniuk*

-> *"Know how to listen and you will profit even from those who talk badly."
--- Plutarch*

-> *"A fool is known by his speech, and a wise man by silence."
--- Pythagoras*
+Talk slow.
+Be clear.
+Never mumble.
+Don’t interrupt.
+If you can’t be kind, be quiet.
+The quieter you become.
+The more you can hear.

 > *"A silent man is the best one to listen to." (...)
 "Say a little and say it well." (...)